-Dr. Ekniti Nitithanprapas has served as Director-General of the Revenue Department of Thailand since 2018, and has played a leading role in promoting the use of digital technologies and data analytics in the Thai tax administration.
-A recent launch of the world’s first Blockchain-powered VAT Refund for Tourist in Thailand was one of his initiatives.
+Dr. Ekniti Nitithanprapas was promoted to Director-General of the Excise Department of the Revenue Department of Thailand in May 2022.
+He served as Director-General of the Revenue Department of Thailand from 2018 to 2022, and has played a leading role in promoting the use of digital technologies and data analytics in the Thai tax administration.
+A recent launch of the world’s first Blockchain-powered VAT Refund for Tourist in Thailand was one of his initiatives

 Prior to joining the Revenue Department, he was appointed by the Ministry of Finance of Thailand in various positions such as Director-General of the State Enterprise Policy Office, Deputy Director-General of the Fiscal Policy Office, Minister of Economic and Financial Affairs for U.K. and Europe in London, and Senior Advisor to Executive Director at the World Bank in Washington D.C.

 Dr. Nitithanprapas obtained BA (Honors) degree in Economics from Thammasat University, Thailand, MS degree in Policy Economics from University of Illinois at Urbana-Champaign, and Ph.D. in Economics from Claremont Graduate University, USA.

 Q: How do you expect the COVID-19 crisis will affect tax policy and administration in Asia and other developing regions?

 A: The pandemic is substantially different from the previous financial crisis as it has a much broader impact.
 It has impacted all types of businesses (from large to small), more economic sectors (beyond the financial sector), and it has touched individuals (from the rich to the poor).

 The outbreak of the pandemic is also rapidly evolving.
 Therefore, tax authorities around the world, including in Asia and other developing regions, need to be agile and react quickly to the situation.
 I believe that there are three goals that tax authorities need to focus on: